arbs09/arbs09.dev/content/posts/pihole-install-dietpi/index.md

 http://<yourpi.ip>/admin

-The Password is the software Password you set up in dietpi (default: dietpi)
+The Password is the software Password you set up in dietpi (default: dietpi).